 In order for your lawyer to secure less stringent conditions, the judge will need to be satisfied that you will attend court as required, and that you pose no significant risk of harm to the public.
 This may be difficult in a domestic violence case, but not impossible.

 Our lawyers are often successful at persuading the Crown Prosecutor in charge to let our clients out.
 Moreover, we will work to secure your release on conditions that are no more than necessary.
 If we can’t convince the prosecutor, we can conduct a formal bail hearing and work to convince the Court.
 Even if you are ultimately detained, we can appeal that decision on very short notice though a Bail Review.
-Such reviews are conducted at the Court of Queen’s Bench of Alberta.

 Where can I pay for bail for domestic violence charges in Toronto?